 Please keep us fully informed if your child is on any form of medication at any time.

 Please ensure all clothing items are clearly labelled as this will reduce the chance of clothing not being returned to the right owner.
 We hold all lost property in the blue tube outside the Lounge.
-Any items still left at the end of any term will be given to the clothing bank.
+Any items still left at the end of the year will be given to the clothing bank.

-Arrangements can be made for pre-school visits 4 weeks before the child’s fifth birthday.
+Arrangements can be made for school visits before the child’s fifth birthday.
 To place a child on our “Pre-enrolment” list, contact the office before the child’s fifth birthday.
-On their fifth birthday, the parent or caregiver must come to the school office and officially enrol the child.
 The child’s birth certificate must also accompany a new enrolment.

-Newsletters are sent home every second Wednesday.
+Newsletters are sent home each week.
 They are designed to inform parents and caregivers of coming events, changes or developments in the school.
-One page will contain a calendar of the coming weeks of the term.
 The oldest child in each family is responsible for the delivery of the Newsletter.
 The newsletter can also be emailed to you if you prefer.
-Please contact the office to request this option.

 The Board of Trustees has overall responsibility for setting the school policies and procedures.
 Policies are the guiding documents for the governance of our school (e.g: Financial Planning, Curriculum Delivery).
 Procedures relate to the day to day running of the school (e.g internet use, emergency evacuations, pupil assessment etc).